-The Freedom of Information Act only gives a right of access to information - there is no new automatic right to use that information.
+The FOIA only gives a right of access to information - there is no new automatic right to use that information.
 The University's Publication Scheme, any information made available through the Scheme or in response to individual requests will still be subject to the Copyright, Designs and Patents Act 1988.
 If you release information think about including a copyright statement.

 What should I do if someone asks me for information?

 Requests should be acknowledged within 5 working days, unless the information requested is supplied to the applicant within that period.
 If the request is for information that you would normally make available then you should respond as you would usually - but make sure that you are supplying all the information within 20 working days.
-If the request does cite the Act please send a copy to the Secretariat Unit and make sure that your reply includes a reference to the complaints procedure.
+If the request does cite the Act please send a copy to the Freedom of Information inbox and make sure that your reply includes a reference to the complaints procedure.

-If the request is non-routine you may be able to reply yourself but you may need to ask for advice or forward the request to the Secretariat Unit, particularly if you want to refuse all or part of the request.
+If the request is non-routine you may be able to reply yourself but you may need to ask for advice or forward the request to the Freedom of Information inbox, particularly if you want to refuse all or part of the request.
 If you decide to reply yourself you should make sure that you have the authority to release the information.
 Authorisation to disclose information can be obtained from the appropriate Information Custodian, who will usually be the senior member of staff in the department.
-Please send a copy of the request and your reply to the Secretariat Unit and make sure that you respond within 20 working days and that your reply includes a reference to our complaints procedure.
+Please send a copy of the request and your reply to the Freedom of Information inbox and make sure that you respond within 20 working days and that your reply includes a reference to the complaints procedure.
 You could also include a copyright statement.

 If you are replying to a verbal request you may want to indicate that additional information may be located if the applicant makes a formal, written request - particularly if the request is very general or is at all ambiguous.
 If you decide to refuse a verbal request you should inform the applicant that the University would give further consideration to applying an exemption if a formal request were made.